ivelum/landing/content/home/who-we-help-1-startups.md

 link: /industries/startups/
 ---

-We work with startups at all stages, from an idea to a $400m valuation.
+We work with startups at all stages, from an idea to a unicorn valuation.